geographyclub/wikipedia-mapper/README.md

 ## Introduction

-Script(s) to use wikipedia/wikidata as spatial datasets in mapmaking.
+Script(s) to use wikipedia/wikidata content (sections, coordinates) in spatial datasets.

 ## Files